Day 61: Whanganui River Journey Day 4: The Flying Fox to Hipango Park

 Our destination today was Hipango Park.
 Originally the site of a pa (a Māori fortification) built in the 14th century and which burned down about 200 years ago, it was repurposed in 1913 as a public park.
 It was popular as a day picnic area, until regular riverboat service was discontinued in the 1950s.

 The complication today, beside a long and steep climb up from the landing to the park, is that the Whanganui River is tidal here, and the water rises over a meter.
-A tired boat jetty had been constructed to help with this, but that meant we had to not only lift our stuff out of the boat, we had to lift the boat out of the water and carry it onto the jetty to ensure it wouldn’t become stuck under the jetty when the tide rose.
+A tiered boat jetty was constructed to help with this, but that meant we had to not only lift our stuff out of the boat, we had to lift the boat out of the water and carry it onto the jetty to ensure it wouldn’t become stuck under the jetty when the tide rose.

 High tide tomorrow is at 10 am at Whanganui, and it takes about an hour for the tide to work its way upstream to Hipango Park, so we were told we should leave at 11 am.
 Susana and Peter wanted to leave at 10, though, to get to town sooner.
 We decided this would be a good idea; it might be a little more work paddling against the trailing end of the tide coming in, but we should still get the benefit of the tide going out for most of the rest of the trip to Whanganui.